 - 1 bell pepper, cut into large squares

 - 1 hot pepper Scotch Bonnet (whole) or 1 other chili pepper (such as jalapeno, finely chopped)

 - Black pepper

 - ¼ cup water

-Add the carrot, cook, stirring, for 1-2 minutes.
+Add the carrots, cook, stirring, for 1-2 minutes.

-Add cabbage, bell pepper, chili pepper, salt, black pepper, add water, cover and simmer for 10-15 minutes, stirring occasionally.
+Add the cabbage, bell peppers, chili pepper, salt, black pepper, add water, cover and simmer for 10-15 minutes, stirring occasionally.

 Cook with pleasure and enjoy the world!